travelnxt/appacitive-docs/index.md

 ** Response **

-Returns an array of connection corresponding to the given id list.
+Returns an array of connections corresponding to the given id list.
-In case of an error, the `status` object contains details for the failure.
+In case of an error, the `status` object contains details of the failure.

 `NOTE` : Please note that providing the same id multiple times will not return duplicates.